Ghitzarino/IMDB-Film-Rating-App/README.md

 Development Overview:
 1) Time Investment: Approximately 50 hours over two weeks.
 2) Difficulty:
-a) Time: Challenging due to the scope and required effort.
+  1) Time: Challenging due to the scope and required effort.
-b) Complexity: Moderate, with no particularly confusing or difficult concepts.
+  2) Complexity: Moderate, with no particularly confusing or difficult concepts.

 The project significantly deepened my understanding of object-oriented programming (OOP) principles, including encapsulation and design patterns.